meirwah/awesome-incident-response/README.md

 * [Hindsight](https://github.com/obsidianforensics/hindsight) - Internet history forensics for Google Chrome/Chromium
 * [Kansa](https://github.com/davehull/Kansa/) - Kansa is a modular incident response framework in Powershell
 * [rastrea2r](https://github.com/aboutsecurity/rastrea2r) - allows one to scan disks and memory for IOCs using YARA on Windows, Linux and OS X
-* [RaQet](https://raqet.github.io/) - RaQet is an unconventional remote acquisition and triaging tool that allows triage a disk of a remote computer (client) that is restarted with a purposely built forensic operating system.
+* [RaQet](https://raqet.github.io/) - RaQet is an unconventional remote acquisition and triaging tool that allows triage a disk of a remote computer (client) that is restarted with a purposely built forensic operating system
 * [Stalk](https://www.percona.com/doc/percona-toolkit/2.2/pt-stalk.html) - Collect forensic data about MySQL when problems occur
 * [SearchGiant](https://github.com/jadacyrus/searchgiant_cli) - a commandline utility to acquire forensic data from cloud services
 * [Stenographer](https://github.com/google/stenographer) - Stenographer is a packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.
 It stores as much history as it possible, managing disk usage, and deleting when disk limits are hit.
 It's ideal for capturing the traffic just before and during an incident, without the need explicit need to store all of the network traffic